JOURNALIST ACTION KIT

 2

-Encryption costs millions with no measurable benefit
+Encryption costs millions with nothing to show for it

 3